Germanism (linguistics): Croatian

-Less commonly, the terms špajscimer (Speisezimmer, "dining room"), badecimer (Badezimmer, "bathroom"), forcimer (Vorzimmer, "hall"), šlafcimer (Schlafzimmer, "bedroom") and cimer fraj (Zimmer frei, "free room") are used in the colloquial language, as these newer loans mainly appear in advertising aimed for German tourists.

-The washing machine is often referred to colloquially as vešmašina (Waschmaschine, natively perilica za rublje).
-Somewhat odd is the use of the term cušpajz (Zuspeise, "additional food") for a kind of vegetable stew.

 Czech

-The Czech language borrowed some words from neighbouring dialects such as hajzl (from Häusl for a little house) as a vulgar word for toilet.
-In hřbitov (cemetery) comes from "hrob" (tomb), which comes from German Grab.

 German words were imported so frequently that already Jan Hus (1412) vehemently opposed them.
 There were words like hantuch from German Handtuch for towel, šorc from Schürze for apron, knedlík from Knödel, hausknecht, German Hausknecht, for servant and forman from Fuhrmann for waggoner.
 But Hus did not succeed.
 Knedlíky are still served, and in 1631, the school reformer Jan Amos Komenský did not object to translate the biblical term paradise with lusthaus (German Lusthaus "house of joy").

 In the late 19th century, many Czech craftsmen worked in the German-speaking area of the Danube monarchy.
 Czech adopted many loan words from this category: ermloch from German Ärmelloch for arm hole, flikovat from German flicken for darning and piglovat from bügeln for ironing.

-In domestic disputes, German was a supplier of cuss words.
-Václav Havel used the word glajchšaltace (German Gleichschaltung) to denounce the forced bringing-into-line, and called his counterpart Václav Klaus an oberkašpar.
-(German vernacular Oberkaspar literally "master Kasperle", "master buffoon").
-He, in turn, called Havel a lump (German Lump: approximately rascal, rapscallion).
-Sometimes opponents completely use German in order to insult each other.
-Such an insult may be, for example: Sie blöde Ente, "you stupid duck" (in German, this animal, however, is usually not used as a cuss).

-Other (sometimes used colloquially) Germanisms in Czech: